 Food specialities here include blow fish, caught nearby in Shimonoseki, and bananas, which traditionally were imported through this port.
 You can find shops and restaurants in the harbour area selling both.

 Hope you enjoy discovering these Top Mojiko Attractions as much as we did.
-You can read more about Mojiko on the Japan National Tourism Organisation website.
+You can read more about top Mojiko attractions on this Kyushu travel website.